cpp-cat/bettercare4.me/README.md

 - Added Cholesterol Management for Patient with Cardiovascular Conditions HEDIS Rule
 - Fix HEDIS date range
 - Fix CDC and CHL rules where the eligible criteria was also trigering the meet measure and creating false positive
+- Added parameters to PatientHistory and some refactoring
+- Factored out CDC_LTest and LDL_C_TestValue into separate classes used by CDC_LDL_C and CMC

 # Sprint 4: Enhanced Rule Framework for HEDIS rules